 #4 Opou Reserve Titirangi

-From the Opou Res vantage point and with the sun shining, the colors of the sea came to life in hues of greens, grays and blues.
+From the Opou Res vantage point and with the sun briefly peeking out, the colors of the sea came to life in hues of greens, grays and blues.
 Across the bay we could make out the Auckland city’s Sky Tower, nearly camouflaged among the trees.